 In terms of design, the 996 Turbo featured a more aggressive and aerodynamic look than the standard 911, with larger air intakes, a fixed rear wing, and a redesigned front bumper and grille.
 The Turbo also featured wider wheels and tires to improve grip and handling.

-One of the standout features of the 996 Turbo was its all-wheel drive system, which helped to improve traction and stability in all weather conditions.
+One of the standout features of the 996 Turbo was its all-wheel-drive system, which helped to improve traction and stability in all weather conditions.
 The car also featured a six-speed manual transmission or, as an option, a five-speed Tiptronic S automatic transmission, which offered improved shifting performance and ease of use.

 Leave a Reply